Samuel04-png/Aether/FIRESTORE_SETUP_COMPLETE.md

    - Create a project invite
    - Verify it appears in Firestore

+6. **Test teammate search**:
+   - Invite a teammate or have them sign in so a `userDirectory/{uid}` document is created automatically
+   - Use the team search/invite modal to look them up
+   - ✅ Search should return directory results without touching private user docs

 ## Security Rules Overview

 ### User Data (`/users/{userId}`)
 - ✅ Users can only access their own data
 - ✅ All subcollections (tasks, projects, leads, etc.) are protected
 - ✅ Owner-only access enforced
+- ✅ Projects now capture `ownerId` + `teamMemberIds` metadata for rule checks

 ### Channels (`/channels/{channelId}`)
 - ✅ Only members can read channels